 In everyday speech, a “senior” is someone who is a senior citizen or a person over the age of 65.
-If you’re in this category, you’re in a favored group for us here at Insurance and Estates.
-The reason that we especially like you is because you’re at an age and life stage that closely identifies with our core value of promoting “legacy building”.
 With this in mind, today’s topic examines the best life insurance for seniors who seek to build and leave a legacy.
 Any such strategy should include not only financial support but also practical and moral guidance.

 What is Legacy Building?